Simulation-based validation of Bayes factor computation: Theoretical contributions

 In other words, in the limit of both infinite simulations and infinite posterior draws per simulation SBC and binary prediction calibration for the model index have the same properties for \(K = 2\).
 Nevertheless, the performance of their practical implementations can differ when a finite number of simulations is used.

 When \(K \geq 2\), we can still run SBC for the model index and discover many potential problems, although the equivalence between SBC and prediction calibration will no longer hold.
 One relevant result from \cite{modrak2025}~is that, in this case, changing the order of the submodels can result in different \(\phi\) passing the SBC check.
-However, in practice, examples when a miscalibration is detected only when we reorder a variable are hard to find.
+However, in practice, examples when the result of an SBC check differs substantially after reordering a test quantity are hard to find.

 The relationship between SBC and binary prediction calibration holds more generally --- the BMA supermodel is in the end just another Bayesian model, although one we typically cannot fit directly with MCMC.
-For any model $\pi$ over data space \(Y\) and parameter space \(\Theta\) with \(f: \Theta \times Y \to \{0,1\}\) and for a candidate posterior \(\phi\) we can define the random variable $D_{\phi,f}(y) = \mbox{Pr}_\phi(f(\theta, y) = 1 \mid y)$ and assuming the distribution of $D_{\phi,f}$ is not singular, $\phi$ passes continuous SBC w.r.t \(f\) if and only if:
+For any model $\pi$ over data space \(Y\) and parameter space \(\Theta\) with \(f: \Theta \times Y \to \{0,1\}\) and for a candidate posterior \(\phi\) we can define the random variable $D_{\phi,f}(y) = \mbox{Pr}_\phi(f(\theta, y) = 1 \mid y)$ and assuming the distribution of $D_{\phi,f}$ is not singular, $\phi$ passes continuous SBC w.r.t. \(f\) if and only if:

 whenever the left-hand side is defined (i.e.~there is \(y\) in the support of \(\pi_\text{marg}\) for which \(\phi\) predicts that the expected value for \(f\) is \(p\)).
 See Theorem 1 in Appendix A for proof.